KEEZDAO/KEEZ-Protocol-Documentation/docs/Guide/step-02.md

 :::

 :::caution
-Currently, DAO Name and Logo can not be changed after the creation process
+DAO Name and Logo can not be changed after the creation process.
 :::